Simple tips to have preschool at home.

+Wondering how to have preschool at home?
 When my oldest was a toddler, I started to want to do some type of preschool at home.
-Since this was before the days of Pinterest, I spent a lot of time googling.
+Since this was before the days of Pinterest, I spent a lot of time searching the internet.
 There were so many ideas and I instantly felt a little overwhelmed.
 We set forth on our journey of preschool at home, both learning a lot.

 Your Child Will Be Okay

 Repeat this with me.
 Whatever your child is struggling with, they will be okay.
 I spent two years at home trying to teach my son the ABCs, numbers, and how to write his name.
 It was a struggle.
-A week into kindergarten and he was instatnly picking up on things and has been thriving in school ever since.
+A week into kindergarten and he instantly picked up on things and has been thriving ever since.

 While there can be reasons why your child is not picking up on things, sometimes it is just because they need a little more time to mature.
-So I want to remind you of this truth before sharing any of the other ones.
 Relax, take a deep breath, and know that your little one will eventually learn how to write his name.

 Plan it Out

 I quickly learned that creating my own curriculum, stressed me out.
-It took out all of the joy out of the preschool journey.
+It took all of the joy out of the preschool journey.
 I knew I needed to find a curriculum to use.
-With my son I used Confessions of a Homeschooler, which I loved.
-Now I am currently using The Peaceful Preschool with my daughter.
-If you want to try a week of it, you can download Letter A for free.
+With my son, I used Confessions of a Homeschooler, which I loved.
+With my daughter, I used The Peaceful Preschool.

 Figure out what you need to do to plan out your preschool.
 Do you want to browse Pinterest and come up with a plan?
-Or would you prefer the planned approach?
+Or would you prefer following a plan?

 Establishing a goal will help you stay focused and remember your why for doing what you are doing.

 Are you ready to start preschool?
 You can do this mama!
 I cannot wait to hear how it is going for you.
 If you have any other tips about preschool, please share them below!
-Check out our pre-school board where we will be pinning lots of fun ideas and follow along on Instagram for little glimpses of our preschool time.
+Check out our school board where we will be pinning lots of fun ideas.